Member of:

 Family Trust / Living Trust

 However, if you want to avoid probate when you pass away, a Family Trust or a Living Trust will involve a more detailed Estate Plan.
-That plan will include a Will, Power of Attorney, and a Living Will, plus the Family Trust Agreement, plus a few other related documents.
+That plan will include a Will, Power of Attorney, and a Healthcare Directive, plus the Family Trust Agreement, plus a few other related documents.
 And not only will your Family Trust avoid probate, it will provide far greater flexibility in the management of the inheritance being left to your family.

 What if You Have No Estate Plan?